 March 21, 2017

 Robin Black, Legal Services Director of the Alta California Regional Center, has become an advisor to the Disability and Guardianship Project of Spectrum Institute.
 We appreciate Robin's sense of fairness and justice and acknowledge her dedication to serving regional center clients.
-We are grateful for the information he recently shared with us regarding the ongoing violations of the rights of conservatees in the superior court serving her region.
+We are grateful for the information he recently shared with us regarding the ongoing violations of the rights of conservatees in the superior court systems in the areas served by Alta.

 March 20, 2017